graphql-rust/juniper/CONTRIBUTING.md

 1. Install cargo-make with `cargo install cargo-make`
 2. Run `cargo make ci-flow` in the root directory
+   (You can do `rustup run nightly cargo make ci-flow` to run all tests when developing on stable)

 ### Update the CHANGELOG